 Lee County Sherrif’s Office regularly updates its active traffic report, where you can see the location of current accidents.
 The Florida Department of Transportation (FDOT) also has information on the highways that run through Lee County.

 How Can I Talk to a Car Accident Lawyer in Fort Myers for Free?

-The Law Firm of Anidjar & Levine has the resources and skills you need to win your case and get you the compensation you deserve.
-Call us today at 800-747-3733 to schedule a free, no-obligation case evaluation.
+The Law Offices of Anidjar & Levine has the resources and skills you need to win your case and get you the compensation you deserve.
+Call us today at 1-800-747-3733 for a free, no-obligation case evaluation.
 We have offices throughout South Florida to ensure you get the service and representation you need after a car accident.